richengguy/mosaic/README.md

 mosaic generate trees my-image.jpg
 ```

-This will generate a "my-image-mosaic.png" file.
+This will generate a "my-image-mosaic.png" file in the *same folder as the
+source image*.

 ## How it works